WISDOM FOR LIVING DAILY DEVOTIONAL

 “Do all things without murmurings and disputing” (Philippians 2:14 King James Version).

 In the Bible, the Israelites were an embodiment of murmuring.
-They murmured against Moses, their leader (Exodus 15:24; 16:2; 17:3; Numbers 14:36), against Aaron (Numbers 16:11), against Moses and Aaron together (Number 14:2; 16:41) and, in fact, against God (Numbers 14:27, 29).
+They murmured against Moses, their leader (Exodus 15:24; 16:2; 17:3; Numbers 14:36), against Aaron (Numbers 16:11), against Moses and Aaron together (Number 14:2; 16:41), and against God (Numbers 14:27, 29).

 The Bible warns in James 5:9, “Do not grumble against one another, brethren, lest you be condemned.
 Behold, the Judge is standing at the door!”
 (New King James Version).
-The Greek word translated grumble here is stenazo and one of its meanings is murmur.
+The Greek word translated grumble here is stenazo, and one of its meanings is murmur.
 Murmuring against fellow human beings, especially God-ordained leaders, or murmuring against what God approves, amounts to murmuring against God (Exodus 16:7).
 It has negative consequences.

 3. Murmuring could be a show of ingratitude to God for what He has done, looking at the big picture.
-You can be murmuring over one or two things you’re dissatisfied with while you’re blind to several others that are satisfactory.
+You can be murmuring over one or two things you’re dissatisfied with while you’re blind to several others that are good.

-In Luke 15:2, the Bible says, “And the Pharisees and scribes murmured, saying, ‘This man receiveth sinners, and eateth with them’” (King James Version).
-They were murmuring against Jesus.
+In Luke 15:2, the Bible says, “And the Pharisees and scribes murmured, saying, This man receiveth sinners, and eateth with them” (King James Version).
+They murmured against Jesus.
 A similar thing is recorded in Luke 19:7: “And when they saw it, they all murmured, saying, That he was gone to be guest with a man that is a sinner” (King James Version).
 The crowds were displeased.
-This is how the New Living Translation presents it: “But the crowds were displeased.
+This is how the New Living Translation presents it: “But the people were displeased.
 ‘He has gone to be the guest of a notorious sinner,’ they grumbled.”

 9. Murmuring is not good for your spiritual, mental, emotional, and physical health.
 It kills destinies.
-Because of the murmuring of the Israelites, God declared that those from twenty years old and above among them, except Caleb the son of Jephunneh and Joshua the son of Nun, shall not enter the land which He had sworn He would make them dwell in.
-They all died in the wilderness as the LORD had said except those exempted (Numbers 14:26-30).
+Because of the murmuring of the Israelites, God declared that those from twenty years old and above among them, except Caleb the son of Jephunneh and Joshua the son of Nun, would not enter the land which He had sworn He would make them dwell in.
+They all died in the wilderness as the LORD had said except those exempted (Numbers 14:26-35).

 Learn from this.
 Avoid murmuring.
 Also learn from the judgment on Korah, Dathan, and Abiram whom the ground opened and swallowed up with their households and all the men with Korah, with all their goods.
 They perished and fire came out from the LORD and consumed the two hundred and fifty men who were offering incense (Numbers 16:1-3, 31-35).
 1 Corinthians 10:10 says, “Neither murmur ye, as some of them also murmured, and were destroyed of the destroyer” (King James Version).

 Murmuring is not the Spirit of Christ.
 Any time you’re tempted to murmur or grumble, remember Paul’s word: “Do all things without murmurings and disputing” (Philippians 2:14 King James Version).
 Instead of murmuring, thank God.
 If you have any genuine complaint, lodge it with the appropriate person or authority instead of murmuring or grumbling.
 Don’t utter your complaint in a sullen or bad manner.

 If you are not born again, you need to give your life to Jesus now.
-I urge you to take the following steps: *Admit you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
+I urge you to take the following steps: *Admit that you are a sinner and you cannot save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start attending a Bible-believing and Bible-teaching church.
 There they will teach you how to grow in the Kingdom of God.

-Kindly say this prayer now: O Lord God, I come unto you today.
+Kindly say this prayer now: O Lord God, I come unto You today.
 I know I am a sinner and I cannot save myself.
-I believe that Jesus is the Son of God who died on the cross to save me and resurrected the third day.
+I believe that Jesus is the Son of God who died on the cross to save me and God raised Him on the third day.
 I repent of my sins and confess Jesus as my Lord and Saviour.
 I surrender my life to Jesus now and invite Him into my heart.
 By this prayer, I know I am saved.
-Thank you, Jesus, for saving me and making me a child of God.
+Thank You, Jesus, for saving me and making me a child of God.

 I believe you have said this prayer from your heart.
 Congratulations!
 You will need to join a Bible-believing and Bible-teaching church in your area where they will teach you how to live your new life in Christ Jesus.
-I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
+I pray that you flourish like a palm tree and grow like a cedar of Lebanon.
 May you grow into Christ in all things and become all God wants you to be.
 I will be glad to hear from you.
-The LORD be with you.
+The Lord be with you.

-(For over 300 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).
+(For over 900 in-depth and powerful messages by T. O. Banso, visit www.cedarministry.org).

-T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.
+T. O. Banso is the President of Cedar Ministry International, Abuja, Nigeria.

 Phone No: +2348155744752, +2348033113523